Hydra-Research-Group/Roblox-Ranking-API/README.md

 - ⚡ In-memory caching of memberships & roles
 - 📈 Winston logging and webhook notifications
 - 🛡️ Rate limiting to protect from abuse
-- 🔁 Webhook Proxying from Roblox requests (to e.g. Discord)
+- 🔁 Webhook Proxying from Roblox requests (e.g. to Discord)
+- 🧠 Metrics endpoint for uptime, request count, and cache stats
+- 🗒️ Webhook logs for successful rank updates (username, role name, group name)

 ---